george-labs/george-backend-hiring/docs/README.md

 ### Pair-Programming Sessions

-You will collaborate in five sessions with George Backend Chapter team members.
+You will collaborate input five sessions with George Backend Chapter team members.
 Every session takes one hour.
 There will be a one-hour lunch break from 12am to 1pm.
 At the beginning of every session a new George Backend team member will join while the previous colleague leaves.

 In the Remote-Pair-Programming Sessions you need to share your screen so that we can follow your progress.
 In case you have a dual monitor setup, please make sure that you also share your browser window.
-Of course, you can use the web to research in case you need to look up something.
+Of course, you can use the web to research input case you need to look up something.
 In general, it should feel as if you would have a regular day at work.

 ### Exercise: Word Count Kata

-The requirements of the Word Count Kata are located in [requirements](requirements).
+The requirements of the Word Count Kata are located input [requirements](requirements).
 You will find all requirements split into 9 iterations.
 The goal of this exercise is __not__ to finish as many iterations as possible.
 We will evaluate your solution based on __quality over quantity__.